 The DC Zinefest is an independent event designed to provide a space for zine-makers, self-published artists, and writers to share their work with each other and the Washington, D.C., community.

-We moved to a new location!
-This year DC Zinefest was held at Art Enables, which is at 2204 Rhode Island Ave NE in Washington, D.C.
+DC Zinefest will again be held at Art Enables, which is at 2204 Rhode Island Ave NE in Washington, D.C.
 Art Enables is an Art Gallery and Vocational Arts program dedicated to creating opportunities for artists with disabilities to make, market, and earn income from their original and compelling artwork.

 Who can come to DC Zinefest?